-Highlights from these films will be released by the NFSA, and published on its YouTube channel at 11:30am on 11 July: http://bit.ly/ParalympicHistory
+Highlights from these films have been released by the NFSA and published on its YouTube channel.

 The Australian Paralympic Committee (APC) has found that Worley’s is possibly the only footage in the world to survive from some of these early sporting events for people with a disability.

-‘Don’s films fill a huge gap in the history of the Australian Paralympic movement and give us a unique and wonderful insight into the environment and the performances of Paralympic athletes at Games in the 70s and 80s,’ said Tony Naar, Facilitator of the APC’s Paralympic History Project.
+“Don’s films fill a huge gap in the history of the Australian Paralympic movement, and give us a unique and wonderful insight into the environment and the performances of Paralympic athletes at Games in the 70s and 80s,” said Tony Naar, Facilitator of the APC’s Australian Paralympic History Project.

-NFSA Curator Annie Breslin said: ‘In addition to their rarity, these films show a supportive grassroots community, the pioneering spirit of the early competitors, and the talent of the indefatigable Don Worley.
-He kept meticulous notes about all the films and we were able to work with him to identify the materials for the NFSA to preserve.
-All his footage has been digitised and is now part of the national collection.’
+Curator at the NFSA, Annie Breslin, said: “In addition to their rarity, these films show a supportive grassroots community, the pioneering spirit of the early competitors, and the talent of the indefatigable Don Worley.
+He kept meticulous notes about all the films, and we were able to work with him to identify the materials for the NFSA to preserve.
+All his footage has been digitised and is now part of the national collection.”

-Don Worley said: ‘I think that these films are of inestimable value not only in gaining recognition for the athletes, but also in inspiring anyone, particularly young people, to realise that having a disability need not be a life sentence.
-It’s ability, not disability that counts.”
+Worley said: “I think that these films are of inestimable value, not only in gaining recognition for the athletes, but also in inspiring anyone, particularly young people, to realise that having a disability need not be a life sentence.
+It’s ability, not disability, that counts.”

-Mr Worley’s involvement with Paralympic sport began when he and his wife Barbara (a tennis player at state level) were involved in car accident in 1967, leaving her with paraplegia.
-As part of her rehabilitation Barbara began to train in several Para-sports, and eventually became a member of the South Australian wheelchair team.
+Worley’s involvement with Paralympic sport began when he and his wife Barbara – a state-level tennis player – were involved in car accident in 1967, with Barbara sustaining a spinal cord injury.
+As part of her rehabilitation, she began to train in several Para-sports, eventually becoming a member of the South Australian wheelchair team.

-When the Australian team manager broke his arm four weeks before the 1972 Heidelberg Paralympics, Mr Worley was invited to join the athletes as an escort, and was asked to take his Super 8 camera with him to ‘shoot some footage’.
-Mr Worley had to learn filmmaking technology and processes as he went along – including how to use a 16mm clockwork Pathé windup camera that would allow shooting of a maximum 29 seconds before rewinding was needed.
+When the Australian Paralympic Team Manager broke his arm four weeks before the Heidelberg 1972 Paralympic Games, Worley was invited to join the athletes as an escort, and to take his Super 8 camera with him to “shoot some footage”.

-He would continue to document international competitions for the SA ParaQuad Association from 1972 to 1984, with his footage being used by the ABC to produce a number of documentaries.
-His films were screened regularly in halls and schools in South Australia, raising awareness of Para-sport and the achievements of athletes with a disability.
+He would continue to document international competitions for the ParaQuad South Australia from 1972 to 1984, with his footage being used by the ABC to produce a number of documentaries.
+His films were also screened regularly in halls and schools in South Australia, raising awareness of Para-sport and the achievements of athletes with a disability.